camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 ````

-## Deploy multiple operate pods
+## Deploy multiple Operate pods

 Use the `C8_BankOfAndora-5.2.yaml`

-This environment start an Operate, without the importer
+This environment starts an Operate, without the importer

 ````
 operate: